AgileRL/AgileRL/docs/api/algorithms/ppo.rst

 Proximal Policy Optimization (PPO)
 =========================================

-`PPO <https://arxiv.org/abs/1707.06347v2>`_ is a policy gradient method that uses a clipped objective to constrain policy updates.
+`PPO <https://arxiv.org/abs/1707.06347v2>`_ is an on-policy policy gradient algorithm that uses a clipped objective to constrain policy updates.
-It aims to combine the stability of Trust Region Policy Optimization (TRPO) with the simplicity and scalability of vanilla policy gradients, effectively maintaining a balance between exploration and exploitation.
-PPO is an on-policy algorithm.
+It aims to combine the stability of `Trust Region Policy Optimization (TRPO) <https://arxiv.org/abs/1502.05477>`_ with the simplicity and scalability of vanilla policy gradients, effectively maintaining a balance between exploration and exploitation.

 Compatible Action Spaces
 ------------------------